EUTS/Pre-RegistrationWebsite/README.md

 4) Do this at a larger scale with maybe ten students (Dr Wadee will give out multiple transcript for this)

+5) Upload your solution onto this project and disucss each other's solutions

 Some things to consider:

 1) A lower limit for each section/course.
 Ex.
 10 <br>
 2) A higher limit for each section.
 Ex.
 20 <br>
 3) Maximum number of credits the student has to take <br>
-4) Minumum number of credts the student has to take <br>
+4) Minimum number of credits the student has to take <br>
 5) The previous courses the student has taken (from the transcript) <br>